Kramoykin/Collective/readme.md

 </p>

 <p align="justify">
 you can clearly notice the distinct border between G3 = 9 and G3 = 10.
-It was decided to call all students with G3 less or equal -- 9 'bad', and with G3 greater than 9 -- 'good'.
+It was decided to call all students with G3 less or equal – 9 'bad', and with G3 greater than 9 – 'good'.

-Categorical variables were transformed to the binary format and it was explored the feature importance of all attributes by using **_sklearn.DecisionTreeClassifier_**.
+Categorical variables were transformed to the binary format and it was explored the feature importance of all attributes by using **sklearn.DecisionTreeClassifier**.
 Features with zero importance were removed from dataset.
 The dataset was randomly splitted into train, test and validation samples.
-Train and test samples were used for Hyperparameter Tuning -- iterative applying the **_sklearn.LogisticRegression_** model with different values of C-parameter to get the best one value by calculating accuracy of the model and logarithmic loss.
+Train and test samples were used for Hyperparameter Tuning -- iterative applying the **sklearn.LogisticRegression** model with different values of C-parameter to get the best one value by calculating accuracy of the model and logarithmic loss.

-Finally the **_sklearn.LogisticRegression_** model with the best value of C-parameter was used on the validation sample.
+Finally the **sklearn.LogisticRegression** model with the best value of C-parameter was used on the validation sample.
 Calculated accuracy is 0.92 and logarithmic loss is 0.19.
 Results of the prediction are shown in confusion matrix:
 </p>

 <p align="center">